stolostron/thanos-metrics-analyzer/README.md

 How to run :
    - Have the ./input/thanos.json file updated with your thanos urls and respective tokens
+   - Update the ./recommend.sh file with the valid GRAFANA_DASHBOARD_UID.
+(The uid is available in the bottom part of the configmap `grafana-dashboard-k8s-compute-resources-namespace-pods`.)
    - run shell script ./recommend.sh

 Output :